-AACSB: Reflective Thinking Blooms: Apply Learning Goal: 02-05 Describe the economic system of the United States; including the significance of key economic indicators (especially GDP); productivity; and the business cycle.
-Level of Learning: 3 Application of principles Topic: Key Economic Indicators 138.
-Yesterday, Casey received a cable company ad for bundled TV, telephone, and Internet service that cost appreciably more than what she is currently paying.
+AACSB: Reflective Thinking Blooms: Application Learning Goal: 02-5 Level of Learning 3: Application of principles Nickels - Chapter 02 #139 Topic: Key Economic Indicators

+140. (p.
+47) Yesterday, Casey received a cable company ad for bundled TV, telephone, and Internet service that cost appreciably more than what she is currently paying.
 At the same time, she received a notice from her utility company that summer rates would be increasing.
 Her school books are costing almost twice what they cost last year, and yesterday, gasoline cost her 30 cents more per gallon than it did last week.
 As she ponders the situation, she can't help but wonder how prices could be rising when so many people have lost their jobs and are cutting back on expenditures.
 She is certain that this situation characterizes her economics professor's description of stagflation.

 Stagflation is the term used to describe the situation where the economy is slowing, yet prices are still rising.
-In the situation described here, Casey is experiencing rising prices and a rising unemployment rate.
+In the situation described here, the student is experiencing rising prices and a rising unemployment rate.
+A rising unemployment indicates

-AACSB: Reflective Thinking Blooms: Apply Learning Goal: 02-05 Describe the economic system of the United States; including the significance of key economic indicators (especially GDP); productivity; and the business cycle.
-Level of Learning: 3 Application of principles Topic: Key Economic Indicators 139.
-Sam is a recent college graduate with a lot of "firsts": First professional job, first new car, first apartment, and first time making all of his own financial decisions.
+AACSB: Reflective Thinking Blooms: Application Learning Goal: 02-5 Level of Learning 3: Application of principles Nickels - Chapter 02 #140 Topic: Key Economic Indicators

+141. (p.
+47) Sam is a recent college graduate with a lot of "firsts": First professional job, first new car, first apartment, and first time making all of his own financial decisions.
 As he works on his monthly budget, he can't help but wonder why he is barely "making ends meet."
 Each month, it takes his entire paycheck to pay his rent, his car payment, and buy food.
 Last month, he told his parents, "I'm sure I had more money when I was a starving student!"
 You recently learned about key economic indicators in your business class.
 You inform Sam that his problems are caused by severe deflation and lack of demand for products and services.